RoverRobotics-archive/rr_openrover_stack/README.md

 A ROS1 stack that handles communication between Rover Robotics rover platforms and computer payloads.
 The rover platform accept velocity commands and publishes wheel encoder data and power information.

+Documentation for this package can be found at http://wiki.ros.org/rr_openrover_stack

 Master|Develop|Kinetic-Devel
 ---|---|---